duskload/react-device-detect/README.md

 }
 ```

-If you wan't to leave a message to specific browser (e.g IE), you can use `isIE` selector
+If you want to leave a message to specific browser (e.g IE), you can use `isIE` selector

 ```javascript
 import {isIE} from 'react-device-detect';